Hermmans/final_capstone/README.md

 # Figma design and Planning

 The figma design was designed by Hermmans Orejuela Down below is a link on how it was supposed to look like.
 The design was made with mobile first.
-The idea that you start with you're mobile design and expand from there. https://www.figma.com/file/UfyArGAuZcWvHRkuO2dpol/Prep-%3EMeals-web-app-draft
+The idea that you start with your mobile design and expand from there. https://www.figma.com/file/UfyArGAuZcWvHRkuO2dpol/Prep-%3EMeals-web-app-draft

 Below is a little preview on it as well: